20 Top Chinese Snacks You Must Try Today!

 #13 Dried Squid

-Dried squid or cuttlefish originates from the coastal areas of East and South East Asia and is one of my favourite traditional Chinese treats.
+Dried squid or cuttlefish originates from the coastal areas of East and South East Asia.
+It is one of our favourite traditional Chinese treats.
 The squid is dried, shredded and seasoned (most commonly with salt) giving it a soft, chewy texture.
 It's possible to munch on dried squid all day with no worries since it's relatively light and it takes a lot to fill you up.

 Dried Squid